adeel-urrehman/CodeAlpha_BankingSystem/README.md

 # Banking System - CodeAlpha Task

-A C++ console application to manage bank accounts and transactions using OOP.
+A C++ console application to manage bank accounts and transactions using OOP

 ### Features
 * Create customers and open bank accounts